 Tyrannosaurus is the most well-known and loved dinosaur of all time.
 This is because for a very long time, starting in the early 1900s, Tyrannosaurus was by far the largest meat-eating dinosaur known to science.
-Since then several other meat-eating dinosaurs have been discovered that rival or even surpass the tyrant king in length, but Tyrannosaurus was still more robust, and most powerfully-built out of all of them.
+Since then several other meat-eating dinosaurs have been discovered that rival or even surpass the tyrant king in length, but Tyrannosaurus was still the most robust and massive of all of them.

 The head of Tyrannosaurus is iconic, and easily distinguishable from any other dinosaur.
 It's general shape is very rectangular, and its face, especially near the rear of the jaw, was generally wider than what you would see in other dinosaurs, suggesting there were large muscles attached there in life.
 Tyrannosaurus would have had good eyesight, complete with good depth perception, as well as an extremely good sense of smell.
 Its nose would have had one of the most acute senses of smell of any animal known.
 Scientists can tell this by looking at the negative space inside of the skull, where the brain used to be, getting an accurate shape of the brain.
 Thanks to this, it can be observed that the parts of the brain associated with sight and smell were proportionally large and well-developed in Tyrannosaurus.